 No recording of any kind is allowed in order to respect our instructors’ rights.
 However, most instructors will draw over your work, and we will make those draw overs available to you.
 You are able to take home your notes that night.

 We understand that life happens!
 Many of our students are professionals and sometimes cannot attend do to work commitments.
 It is the student’s responsibility to get in touch with his or her instructor.
 If the instructor has time, he or she may be able to critique your work and catch you up on what you missed.
 In some cases, they will request that a student come early the following week to catch up.

 We recommend bringing a notebook or sketchbook, and some writing/drawing utensils.
 Design workshops may require separate supply lists, which will be made available to you when you register.
-It is recommended that you bring a small USB flash drive or external hard drive for uploading assignments and collecting draw overs at the end of the evening.

 For animation workshops, students are required to obtain a student license for Autodesk Maya.
 Design students frequently use Adobe Photoshop.
 All classes are held through ZOOM and all work uploads are done through SyncSketch (www.syncsketch.com – utilize their free version)

 Each workshop is limited to 8-10 students, unless otherwise stated.
 The Animation Collaborative offers up to 12 workshops each term, covering a variety of topics within the animation pipeline – storyboarding, character design, visual development, and animation, among other topics.

 The Animation Collaborative is not an accredited program.
 As such, we cannot at this time accept student loans or offer assistance with Visas for international students.
 We can offer a Letter of Participation upon completion of a workshop if a student requests one.